nataliesmith123/squad-web/content/authors/joelle/_index.md

 ---
 # Display name
-title: Name
+title: Joëlle Atere-Roberts

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Candidate in Sociology
+role: PhD Student in Epidemiology

 # Organizations/Affiliations
 organizations: